Render Studio Examples and Resources

 -

-Select the bulb part in the Scene graph.
+Select the bulb part in the Scene list.
 Filter the Appearance tab for spot light.
 Right-click on the spot light thumbnail, and select Assign from the context menu:

 -

-Click the link in the Selection panel's Appearance submenu (first image below).
-In the Global submenu, change the Spot light intensity to roughly 30000.000.
-The intensity value may require a higher value, depending on the scene.
-The light appears on the artist model (third image below):
+Click the Appearance panel icon () to open the Appearance panel's Spot light parameters.
+In the Other submenu, change the Flux value to roughly 6000 (first image below).
+The Flux parameter may require higher or lower values, depending on the size of the scene entities.
+The light appears on the artist model (second image below):

 -